 Your reputation management strategy should, of course, tackle negative comments or reviews.
 But it’s important to be balanced.
 The good stuff about your business will absolutely outweigh the bad, and this should be

 Managing your reputation is a long-term investment.
 Don’t make the mistake of ditching your strategy if you don’t see immediate returns.
 Your reputation management strategy should run alongside your marketing strategy and be part of your overall business plan.
 It is not a short-term fix.
-It’s about building, sustaining and constantly improving your reputation.
+It’s about building, constantly improving and maintaining a successful reputation.